Harold Maxwell-Lefroy: West Indies

 Maxwell-Lefroy briefly served as assistant master at Seaford College, and then joined as an entomologist in Barbados from 1899.
 Before he left Barbados he got engaged to Kathleen Hamilton O'Meara, daughter of a former Provost Marshal in British Guiana from a Catholic family, leading to some disapproval from his mother and sister.
-His entomological work resulted in several bulletins being published.
+His entomological work in this period was published in the form of several bulletins.

 India

-In 1903, Maxwell-Lefroy was appointed entomologist to the Government of India (succeeding Lionel de Nicéville, who was the first entomologist, appointed in 1901).
+In 1903, Maxwell-Lefroy was appointed entomologist to the Government of India (succeeding Lionel de Nicéville, who was the first government entomologist, appointed in 1901).
 The appointment may have been influenced by David Sharp.
-His salary in India was set at 750 rupees a month rising 50 a year to a maximum of 1000 a month.
-He sailed by the P&O steamer Borneo on 27 March and reached Bombay on 30 April 1903.
+The salary in India was set at 750 rupees a month rising 50 a year to a maximum of 1000 a month.
+He sailed aboard the P&O steamer Borneo on 27 March and reached Bombay on 30 April 1903.
 He was then sent to Calcutta where he was to report to E.P.
 Stebbing.
 He married Kathleen on 22 January 1904 in a Catholic wedding at the Cathedral of the Holy Name, Bombay.